Kequc/kequtwitch/docs-md/chat.md

 ## Events

-While connected to IRC, every line is parsed into an object and then emitted via node `EventEmitter` on the `irc` instance.
+While connected to chat, every line is parsed into an object and then emitted via node `EventEmitter` on the `chat` instance.
 Event names are the Twitch command, otherwise `UNKNOWN`.
 In addition all messages emit the `message` event.

 There are also connection status events.